 On May 2, 2016 the Company entered into an option agreement, as amended February 8, 2018, to acquire from Golden Minerals Company ("Golden Minerals") certain mineral claims located in the Zacatecas Mining District, Zacatecas, Mexico (the "Zacatecas Properties") consisting of 149 concessions.

-As at December 31, 2019, all payments have been made and the Company owns these concessions subject to a 1% NSR.
-As part of the Carrizal Mining LOI discussed in note 9b above, the Company granted Carrizal Mining the right to earn a 20% working interest in the Zacatecas Properties.
+As at December 31, 2020, all payments have been made and the Company owns these concessions subject to a 1% NSR.